mondus/mondus.github.io/teaching/COM4521/index.md

 # Lecture and Lab Location

-Lectures will take place on Tuesdays 9:00 until 11:00 in Broad Lane Lecture Theatre 7 (BROAD-LT7).
+Lectures will usually take place on Tuesdays 9:00 until 11:00 in Broad Lane Lecture Theatre 7 (BROAD-LT7).
 In week 5 the **first** half of the lecture (9:00) will be a MOLE quiz in Diamond Computer Room 3.
-In week 10 the **second** half of the lecture (10:00) will be a MOLE quiz in Diamond Computer Room 1.
+In week 10 the **second** half of the lecture (10:00) will be a MOLE quiz in Diamond Computer Room 1. *Note: Any other changes to lectures will be added to the course calendar with an email sent to the course mailing list.*

 Labs are double taught, you only need to attend one two lab session per week.
 You should have been allocated a group by the teaching admin team.